jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 0.395 BC, 3241 ft/s MV.)
 {:.tangent}

-The RC1 design is based somewhat on the Alexander™ Incursion Rifle, which is relatively light and fires one of the most effective general-purpose cartridges for modern carbines: the 6.5 Grendel.
+The RC1 design is based somewhat on the Alexander™ _Incursion Rifle_, which is relatively light and fires one of the most effective general-purpose cartridges for modern carbines: the 6.5 Grendel.
 The Incursion, however, isn't everything that I want it to be.
 It's slightly longer than I prefer in close